kirillzhosul/remote-access/README.md

 # **Malware Trojan**

-#**Use this repository only in educational purposes**
+# **!!!Use this repository only in educational purposes!!!**

-#### _This repository is contains malware trojan which is written using Python._
+#### _This repository is contains malware trojan that is written using Python._
+Python malware trojan that was written in educational purposes only.
+It take your data and give remote access to your PC.
 ##Features:
-- Remote Access - Syncing commands from the remote server,
+- Remote Access - Syncing commands from the remote server and sending back result,
-- Grabbing of some data about client,
+- Grabbing of some data about client on which launched the trojan,
-- Hiding in the system,
+- Hiding in the system (Autorun),
 - ~~_WIP More features._~~

-##Operating systems supported:
+## Operating systems supported:
 - **_Windows,_**
 - ~~Linux (WIP)~~
 - ~~MacOS (WIP)~~

-##Python version required:
+## Python version required:
 - Tested in 3.9 version.

-##Requirements:
+## Requirements:
 - ~~As you may not install all requirements, its just disable working of some~~
 - ~~functions~~.
 Just type command pip install -r requirements.txt